Private 1st Class John E. Adams, Jr. (1921–1944)

 Prisoner of the Japanese

 The extra month of freedom on Corregidor had spared Private 1st Class Adams and the rest of his company from the Bataan Death March, but conditions as a prisoner of war were still incredibly harsh.
 It appears that he was initially held on Corregidor before later being moved to Bilibid Prison in late May 1942.
-Soon after, he most likely moved to the Cabanatuan prison camp on Luzon.
+Soon after, he most likely moved to the Cabanatuan prison camp on Luzon, where his presence was documented as of October 1, 1942.
 Malnutrition and disease were rampant and attempts at escape were punishable by death.

 Guards beat prisoners working in the rice fields if they thought they were not working hard enough.
 Private 1st Class Roy Allen, Jr., a survivor of Davao Penal Colony, recalled being hung by his thumbs as punishment for striking a Japanese guard.
 Another time, a guard struck Allen’s feet with his rifle butt for refusing to destroy an American flag.
 Allen stated that prisoners were sometimes punished in a hothouse, whipped, beaten with sticks, or subjected to fake executions with unloaded weapons.